seferov/pr-lint-action/README.md

 # Pull Request Lint

-It is a linter of pull requests for [Github Actions](https://github.com/features/actions).
+It is a linter of pull requests for [GitHub Actions](https://github.com/features/actions).

 ## Why?